dcdpr/did-btcr2/src/terminology.md

 advantages, such as being able to combine digital signatures from multiple parties to form a single digital signature for the composite public key.

-Bitcoin Schnorr Signatures are still over the secp256k1 curve, so the same keypairs can be used to produce both Schnorr Signatures and ECDSA signatures.
+Bitcoin [Schnorr Signatures][Schnorr Signature] are still over the secp256k1 curve, so the same keypairs can be used to produce both [Schnorr Signatures][Schnorr Signature] and ECDSA signatures.

 ## Sidecar { #sidecar }